Ocoee river Rafting trips

 It doesn’t matter if you are new to whitewater rafting or a seasoned pro, we have just the adventure for you!
 Paddle down the Ocoee River with your friends in one of our Group Rafting trips, learn the ropes on a half-day rafting trip, make memories on our popular full-day rafting trip or test your chops in our adrenaline pounding, skill-testing Adrenaline Junky challenge – no matter which adventure you select, we know that you’ll leave with incredible new memories of your rafting trip down the Ocoee River.

 Looking to add some adventure to your stay in the Chattanooga area?
 We are nearby and just a 40 minute drive from Hamilton Place Shopping and less than an hour from Downtown Chattanooga.
+We are also a 2.5 hour drive from northern Alabama, Birmingham, and Huntsville.

 At Ocoee Inn Rafting, we take safety seriously.
 Our rafting guides are some of the most experienced in the industry, with many having over 15 years of experience guiding adventurers down the river.
 Not only that, but we were the first outfitter on the Ocoee River to feature self-bailing rafts, and are constantly improving our techniques and protocols to ensure that you and your group have the best trip possible.
 All of these reasons make Ocoee Inn Rafting the best rafting company on the Ocoee River!